-Technology progress was born once with the appearance of industry, and the robots appeared on the rise of industry needs.
 Industrial robots are intelligent machines designed to replace human workers in difficult working conditions or in repetitive tasks.
-In 2013 the number of industrial robots used in industry is of the order of hundreds of thousands and until 2014 is estimated to grow faster by 6%.
+While the technological progress was born once with the appearance of industry, the concept of robotic machinery appears on the rise of industry needs.
+In 2013, the number of industrial robots used in industry is counting in hundreds of thousands and with a growing estimation for 2014 of about 6%.

-Japan is the leader in robotics and in Asia will be the largest growth rate in coming years in the number of industrial robots with a percentage of 7%.
-The U.S. is on the second place with a growth rate of 6%, followed by Europe with 4% increased rate of industrial robotics units.
-Automotive and electronics industry have a considerable growth potential in robotics.
+In Asia, the Japanese are the leaders in robotics and the plans are to have the largest growth rate in coming years in the number of industrial robots with a percentage of 7%.
+The U.S. is on the second place with a growth rate of 6%, followed by Europe with an increased rate of industrial robotic of only 4%.
+Automotive and electronics industry has a considerable growth potential in robotics.

-Since the first industrial robot enter in operation was raised the issue of safety for workers who may come into contact with them intentionally or unintentionally.
-Most important measure taken to protect workers was the isolation of these machines in cages.
-Since then the things have changed and industrial robots step into new era to address to real needs of industry.
+Since the first industrial robot enter in operation was raised the issue of safety for workers who may be exposed intentionally or unintentionally to these intelligent machinery.
+The most important measure taken to protect workers was the isolation of robots in cages.
+Since then the things have changed and the industrial robot steps into a new era to follow the real needs of industry.

-In future almost all industrial robots will become social robots.
-They will work together and enter in physical contact with workers in safety conditions.
-If the algorithm that control the robot calculates a risk, the system is programmed to stop automatically.
+In the future, almost all industrial robots will be transformed in social robots.
+They will work together and are able to enter into physical contact and in safety conditions with the workers.
+If the algorithms that control the robot calculate a risk, the system is programmed to stop automatically.

 An industrial humanoid robot is characterized by a human like appearance in its upper part of its body.
-Most of these robots has two hands used to handle objects and a head to see the environment.
+Most of these robots are engineered with two hands able to handle objects and a head to see the environment.

 Why my coworker is a humanoid robot?

-In general when the word “autonomous” is attached by industrial robot name, a new level of intelligence is reached.
-Depending on the tasks and the environment where the human-like industrial robots works, the level of workers intervention differs.
-There are many methods through which an operator can control the robot.
-From a simple interface to a new method that is people specific and using words to take the control.
+In general when the word “autonomous” is attached to an industrial robot name, a new level of intelligence is reached.
+Depending on the tasks and the environment where the human-like industrial robot works, the level of worker intervention differs.
+An operator can control the robot through many methods.
+From a simple interface and to a new method that is people specific and designed to use words for taking the control.
 Yes, the robots can hear and can see almost like a human.
-Using words instead a mouse and command lines, the robots can be controlled in a factory using words, it could be a partner that heard and understand us without eye focus to the speaker.
+Using words instead a mouse and command lines, the robots can be controlled in a factory using simple words, and it could be a partner that heard and understand humans without eye focus to the speaker.

-There are several industries that uses robots in manufacturing process including automotive, auxiliary, plastics, food, timber, beverages, agricultural, aeronautical, railway and energy ones, among others.
+There are several industries where the robots are used in the manufacturing process including automotive, auxiliary, plastics, food, timber, beverages, agricultural, aeronautical, railway and energy ones, among others.
 Dozens or even hundreds of millions of people are going to work side by side with an intelligent robot, a large number of people who may be affected by the presence of these machines.

 According to the Japanese philosophy, workers are encouraged to interact with human appearance robots.
-This is just one of the reason that the human like appearance is implemented in industrial robots.
-Another reason is that the nature create perfect tools to work with objects of different sizes and weights.
+This is just one of the reasons that the human like appearance is implemented in industrial robots.
+Another reason is that the nature creates perfect tools to work with different size objects and different weights.
 These wonderful tools are human arms and hands.

-Researchers and engineers try to recreate the human hands and arms structure and design robots with hands and arms.
+Researchers and engineers try to recreate the human hands and arms structures by designing robots with hands and arms.

 The use of humanoid robots in industry cut the costs since these robots can action in different environments and are able to handle different objects in different manners.